Volunteers, we need you!

 For Special Projects:

-PCHS has a wonderful history of working with Boy and Girl Scouts and other groups who seek to do a one-time project to improve the grounds.
+PCHS has a wonderful history of working with groups who seek to do a one-time project to improve the grounds.
 For example, past Eagle Scout projects include creating a Scout museum building, a sidewalk down to the pavilion which allows for wheelchair access where there was only grass, and building and installing benches for seating.
+We also work with organzations looking for one day corporate service events.

-PCHS has a wonderful history of working with Boy and Girl Scouts and other groups who seek to do a one-time project to improve the grounds.
+PCHS has a wonderful history of working with groups who seek to do a one-time project to improve the grounds.
 For example, past Eagle Scout projects include creating a Scout museum building, a sidewalk down to the pavilion which allows for wheelchair access where there was only grass, and building and installing benches for seating.
+We also work with organzations looking for one day corporate service events.